brandokoch/neovim-ide/README.md

 # Setup

 ### Choice of OS
-This configuration works best if you are on a linux based operating system such as Ubuntu/Arch.
-I have also tested this configuration on WSL2 Ubuntu 18.04 using the windows terminal and noticed the following problems which I am yet to solve: copying/pasting from clipboard, inserting images, icon rendering.
+This configuration works best if you are on a linux based operating system such as Ubuntu.
+I have also tested this configuration on WSL2 Ubuntu 18.04 using the windows terminal but noticed the following problems which I am yet to solve: copying/pasting from clipboard, inserting images, icon rendering.

+### Ubuntu installation
 I didn't choose to package this code in any special way in order to provide easy customization.

-### Ubuntu installation
 ```bash
 apt update
 apt-get update